 You won’t get hacked, even if your WordPress has outdated plugins with vulnerabilities.

-Your login pages won’t be brute-force attacked.
+Your login pages won’t be brute-force attacked either.

 Headless WordPress: More Expensive